missreya/Terdle/README.md

 # Debugging Lines
 - Set the answer to a certain word: uncomment main.cpp Line 111
 - Display the answer during game: uncomment Terdle.cpp Line 22

-# C++ Constructs
-1. If/Else statements in all source files
-2. Loops in all source files
-3. Functions in all source files
-4. Vectors in Guess.cpp
-5. Struct in Guess.cpp
-6. OOP in all source files
-7. Pointers are not used
-8. External files used in main.cpp
-9. Recursion: main.cpp menuRequest()
-10. Exceptions: main.cpp loadWordList()